Overview of NCSET

 NCSET is headquartered at the Institute on Community Integration, Minnesota's University Center for Excellence in Developmental Disabilities at the University of Minnesota.
 NCSET was originally funded by the U.S. Department of Education's

 Office of Special Education Programs from 2000-2008, during which time it partnered with six major organizations also focused on the secondary education and transition of youth with disabilities.
-NCSET continues its activities with support from the Institute on Community Integration.

-NCSET focuses on the following activities
+NCSET focused on the following activities

 Information Dissemination.
-NCSET promotes the use of research-based practices and strategies through its publications specifically designed for national, state, and local educational administrators; teachers; parents; and youth with disabilities.
+NCSET promoted the use of research-based practices and strategies through its publications specifically designed for national, state, and local educational administrators; teachers; parents; and youth with disabilities.
 This interactive Web site is also a major tool of NCSET to share and disseminate information.
 See more about NCSET publications.

-NCSET is a valuable resource for anyone who is
+NCSET was a resource for those

 - Looking for information and resources on secondary education and transition services.